hyperspy/hyperspy/doc/user_guide/io.rst

     # Load a .hspy file with an unknown extension
     >>> s = hs.load("filename.some_extension", reader="hspy")

-Some file formats store some extra information about the data (metadata) and HyperSpy reads most of them and stores them in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
-Also, depending on the file format, a part of this information will be mapped by HyperSpy to the :py:attr:`~.signal.BaseSignal.metadata` attribute, where it can be used by e.g. routines operating on the signal.
-See :ref:`metadata structure
+Most scientific file formats store some extra information about the data and the conditions under which it was acquired (metadata).
+HyperSpy reads most of them and stores them in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
+Also, depending on the file format, a part of this information will be mapped by HyperSpy to the :py:attr:`~.signal.BaseSignal.metadata` attribute, where it can for example be used by routines operating on the signal.
+See the :ref:`metadata structure
 <metadata_structure>` for details.

 .. note::